 - All-in-One Functionality: This cloud-based system allows users to have voice chat, video chat, collaboration tools, and calling.
 These functions are available for any size of organization and they are all accessible from any device.

 - It Utilizes Avaya’s Existing Support: Avaya Cloud Office will be entirely managed by Avaya’s customer service and support team.
 The team is highly respected in the UC space and they’ll be able to handle support requests efficiently.
+This includes all of the integrations with existing business communications tools and UCaaS platform tools your team is using.

 Avaya Cloud Office will enhance an organization’s ability to file share, team message, video conference, and chat and brings unification to teams that may be globally dispersed.
 RingCentral and Avaya stated that Avaya Cloud Office will be available for customers and partners this spring.